Calender

 Chromo board

-Chromo board refers to a multi-layer type of cardboard with a coated, usually white front side and an uncoated back side.
-It is very resistant to bending, splitting and peeling and can be easily scored, die-cut or grooved.
+Chromo board refers to a multi-layer cardboard cake with a coated, usually white front side and an uncoated reverse side.
+It is mainly used for packaging printing.

 Chromo paper